gb-simon/request-header-parser-microservice/README.md

 # API Project: Request Header Parser Microservice for freeCodeCamp

+You can test it at https://various-buzzard.glitch.me
+A Full Stack Javascript application built using MongoDB, Node.js and Express.
+An API Project for FreeCodeCamp.

 ### User stories:
 1. I can get the IP address, preferred languages (from header `Accept-Language`) and system infos (from header `User-Agent`) for my device.